developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 will also remove the overhead of secret rotations from your workload.

-In this post, we have seen how to establish a trust relationship between a bear-metal Kubernetes cluster and AWS IAM to grant cluster generated Service Account tokens access to AWS services using OIDC.
+In this post, we have seen how to establish a trust relationship between a bare-metal Kubernetes cluster and AWS IAM to grant cluster generated Service Account tokens access to AWS services using OIDC.

 Having this foundation in place, it's easy to extend this pattern to managed